 Green gas is made by turning organic matter (like plants or vegetables) into biomethane, through a process called anaerobic digestion.

 Harvest the fuel source.
-Green gas can be made from a number of biodegradable materials – in our case, we will use grass to create green gas.
+Green biogas can be made from a number of biodegradable materials – in our case, we will use grass to create green gas.

-Anaerobic digestion (AD) creates green gas, along with a natural fertiliser – which can be used to improve soil quality, in place of harmful synthetic fertilisers.
+Anaerobic digestion (AD) creates green biogas, along with a natural fertiliser – which can be used to improve soil quality, in place of harmful synthetic fertilisers.

 How Much of the UK Nation's Gas Could be Supplied?

-In theory, we could produce 97% of domestic gas demand from grass by 2035.
+In theory, we could produce 97% of domestic gas demand from grass (via a green biogas facility also known as a biogas plant or anaerobic digester) by 2035.

-There’s huge potential for green gas to make a big contribution in reducing carbon emissions and building a more energy independent Britain. via www.ecotricity.co.uk
+There’s huge potential for green gas to make a big contribution to reducing carbon emissions and building a more energy-independent Britain. via www.ecotricity.co.uk